 Narita International Airport (with three terminals) and Tokyo International Airport (the international terminal of Haneda Airport) together handle all major carriers, providing great access for visitors from around the globe.
-Together these airports serve as a key travel hub for the region as well.
-Narita offers over 1, 670 international flights every week, connecting to 119 cities around the world and has opened a dedicated low-cost carrier (LCC) terminal in line with efforts to further enhance convenience.
-Meanwhile, Haneda provides over 780 international flights weekly, serving 31 cities across the globe, and has begun 24-hour operation.
+Together these airports serve as a key travel hub for the region.
+Together these airports offer over 2,400 international flights every week.
+Narita connects to 103 cities around the world and has opened a dedicated low-cost carrier (LCC) terminal in line with efforts to further enhance convenience.
+Meanwhile, Haneda connects to 54 cities across the globe and operates 24 hours a day.
 The number of international flights serving both airports is expected to continue to increase.
 Haneda Airport is also convenient after arrival and can be reached by train in around just 10 minutes from the Shinagawa and Hamamatsucho hub stations.
 When including ordinary trains, there is one train departure and arrival every five minutes.

 Flight Times to Tokyo